 Dates and Materials

-All course materials will be provided via the this PANDA course.
+All dates and course materials are provided via the this PANDA course.

 The exam in Advanced Computer Architecture is in written form.
-There will be two exams per year right after the course, one in the first examination period (typically February) and another one in the second examination period (typically March).
+There will be two exams per year right after the course, one in the first examination period and another one in the second examination period.